NeuroGum Review: Use, Safety, and Science-Backed Benefits

 Is NeuroGum safe to use every day?

-• Most healthy adults can use modest, daily caffeine within the ~400 mg/day guideline—provided sleep and blood pressure remain stable.
+Most healthy adults can use modest daily caffeine within the approximately 400 mg/day guideline, provided sleep and blood pressure remain stable.
 Track how you feel and talk with your clinician if unsure (FDA caffeine safety Q&A).

-How many pieces of NeuroGum equal a cup of coffee?
+How many pieces equal a cup of coffee?

-• A typical 8–12 oz brewed coffee ranges ~80–180 mg caffeine.
-That’s roughly 2–4 pieces of standard NeuroGum (40 mg each) depending on your coffee strength.
+A typical 8-12 oz brewed coffee ranges from about 80 to 180 mg of caffeine.
+That's roughly 2-4 pieces of standard NeuroGum (40 mg each), depending on coffee strength.

 Does chewing gum make caffeine work faster?

-• It can.
-Gum and beverages are broadly similar at modest doses; gum can peak faster than capsules in some studies, potentially via buccal absorption (2017 study; 2002 study).
+It can.
+Gum and beverages are broadly similar at modest doses, but gum can peak faster than capsules in some studies, potentially via buccal absorption (2017 study; 2002 study).

 Why does NeuroGum include B6 and B12?

-• They’re common supportive micronutrients for normal energy metabolism and nervous‑system function.
-Neuro uses modest amounts alongside the caffeine + L‑theanine base (NeuroGum ingredients).
+They're supportive micronutrients for normal energy metabolism and nervous-system function.
+Neuro uses modest amounts alongside the caffeine and L-theanine base (NeuroGum ingredients).

 Is there sugar or aspartame?